-Dressed in shorts and a t-shirt, Jackson started up the trail.
-The trail was 5.8 miles to the summit and he was looking forward to starting his training outdoors for the Spartan Race, instead of in city gyms.
+Dressed in shorts and a t-shirt, Jackson started up the 5.8 mile trail to the summit.
+He was looking forward to training outdoors for the Spartan Race, instead of in the city gyms.

-At almost a mile in, he paused and adjusted his pack before beginning to jog again, happy that no one else seemed to be out this early on a Sunday morning.
+Almost a mile in, he paused to adjust his pack before beginning to run again, happy that no one else seemed to be out this early on a Sunday morning.
 As he picked up his pace, he heard a noise behind him.
-He glanced over his shoulder and saw a small blonde woman rapidly approaching.
+Glancing over his shoulder and saw a small blonde woman rapidly approaching.
 As she caught up, she shouted.
 “Stay left!”

 She pointed to the greenery on the right without breaking stride.
 “Nettles.
 You’re in shorts, you’ll get stung.”